-SWR detection was carried out as follows.
+Sharp-wave/ripple (SWR) detection was carried out as follows.
 First, LFPs of each pyramidal CA1 channel were subtracted by the mean across all channels (common average reference).
-These re-referenced signals were then filtered for the ripple band (110 to 250 Hz; fourth order Butterworth filter), and their envelopes (instantaneous amplitudes) were computed by means of the Hilbert transform.
-The peaks (local maxima) of the ripple band envelope signals above a threshold (five times the median of the envelope values of that channel) were regarded as candidate events.
+These re-referenced signals were then filtered for the ripple band (110 to 250 Hz; 4th order Butterworth filter) and their envelopes (instantaneous amplitudes) were computed by means of the Hilbert transform.
+The peaks (local maxima) of the ripple band envelope signals above a threshold (5 times the median of the envelope values of that channel) were regarded as candidate events.
 Further, the onset and offset of each event were determined as the time points at which the ripple envelope decayed below half of the detection threshold.
-Candidate events passing the following criteria were determined as SWR events: (1) ripple band power in the event channel was at least two times the ripple band power in the common average reference (to eliminate common high-frequency noise), (2) an event had at least four ripple cycles (to eliminate events that were too brief) and (3) ripple band power was at least two times higher than the supraripple band defined as 200-500 Hz (to eliminate high-frequency noise not spectrally compact at the ripple band, such as spike leakage artifacts).
+Candidate events passing the following criteria were determined as SWR events: (1) ripple band power in the event channel was at least 2 times the ripple band power in the common average reference (to eliminate common high frequency noise); (2) an event had at least four ripple cycles (to eliminate events that were too brief); (3) ripple band power was at least 2 times higher than the supra-ripple band defined as 200-500 Hz (to eliminate high frequency noise, not spectrally compact at the ripple band, such as spike leakage artefacts).
 We classified tetrodes as either being in the deep or superficial sublayer of the CA1 pyramidal cell layer based on the mean peak amplitude of the SWR events across all sleep sessions.
-Positive values indicated that the tetrode was in the deep sublayer (that is, closest to the stratum oriens), while negative values indicated that the tetrode was located in the superficial sublayer (that is, closest to the stratum radiatum)60-To calculate pattern member firing correlations during sleep/rest SWRs, we used SWR events as activity bins and calculated the Pearson correlations between pairs of pattern members separately across each sleep session (that is, separately for pre-exploration, pre-learning and post-learning sleep sessions; only sessions where at least 200 SWR events were detected were included in this analysis).
+Positive values indicated that the tetrode was in the deep sublayer (i.e. closest to stratum oriens) while negative values indicated tetrode was located in the superficial sublayer (i.e. closest to stratum radiatum)^{60-62}.
+To calculate pattern member firing correlations during sleep/rest SWRs, we used SWR events as activity bins and calculated the Pearson correlations between pairs of pattern members separately across each sleep session (i.e. separately for pre-exploration, pre-learning and postlearning sleep sessions; only sessions where at least 200 SWR events were detected were included in this analysis).

 Anatomical and histological analysis.
-All mice were anesthetized with pentobarbital following completion of the experiments and transcardially perfused with PBS followed by 4% paraformaldehyde/0.1% glutaraldehyde in PBS solution.
-Brains were extracted and kept in 4% paraformaldehyde for at least 24h before slicing.
-Coronal sections (50-μm thick) were then made and stored in PBS-azide combined with DAPI to stain neuronal somata.
-All sections were mounted in Vectashield (Vector Laboratories, H-1000), and images of native eYFP fluorescence and DAPI fluorescence were captured with an LSM 880 (Zeiss) confocal microscope using ZEN software (Zeiss Black 2.3).
+All mice were anaesthetised with pentobarbital following completion of the experiments and transcardially perfused with PBS followed by 4% PFA / 0.1% glutaraldehyde in PBS solution.
+Brains were extracted and kept in 4% PFA for at least 24 h before slicing.
+Coronal sections (50 μm thick) were then made and stored in PBS-azide combined with DAPI to stain neuronal somata.
+All sections were mounted in Vectashield (Vector Laboratories, Cat.
+No. H-1000) and images of native eYFP fluorescence and DAPI fluorescence were captured with a LSM 880 (Zeiss) confocal microscope using ZEN software (Zeiss Black 2.3).